The Intentional Frame

 “I still feel overwhelmed by how busy Amsterdam is, but Jacob taught me to see the city as a series of pre-built stages and scenes, like a movie set.
 By establishing my 'anchor' first, everything was easier.
 I’m working on being an active narrator.” —Sara K.

-Bridging the city and the page: A signature palette of Schmincke pigments, curated to capture the color of the canals, its gables and brick, and the breadth of its history.
+Bridging the city and the page: A signature palette of Schmincke pigments, curated to capture the unique color of the canals, their gables and brick, and the rich depth of Amsterdam's history.

 Your Questions,